This partial lunar eclipse, the last lunar eclipse of 2019, is visible from Australia, Africa, South America, most of Europe and Asia. more

-Chinese New Year is celebrated worldwide to mark the first day of the New Year in the Chinese calendar, which differs from the Gregorian calendar.
-It is also known as the Spring Festival or the Lunar New Year and celebrations can last for about 15 days.
+Chinese New Year is the first day of the New Year in the Chinese calendar, which differs from the Gregorian calendar.
+It is also known as the Spring Festival or the Lunar New Year.
+Every year is represented by a zodiac animal sign.

 Chinese New Year is the most important and longest of all Chinese festivals, celebrated in Chinese communities worldwide.
 Chinese New Year activities include: